-The road trip is a quintessential summer pastime.
-You load up your buddies, stock up on road food, and set out for adventure on the open highway.
-Taking in the sights and yucking it up with your crew can go a long way, but there comes a point in every road trip where you’re just. so. tired. of being. in. the car.
-That’s when it’s time to bust out your phone and crank up some audio to turn the miles from mind-numbingly boring to wildly entertaining.
+The road trip: a quintessential American pastime.
+You stock up on road food, pile into the car with your buddies, and set out for adventure on the open highway.
+Taking in the sights and yucking it up with your carmates goes long way, but there’s that point in every road trip where you’re just. so. tired. of being. in. the car.
+That’s when it’s time to turn on some audio capable of turning the mood from “please make it stop” to “keep driving, I gotta hear this!”
 Add these podcasts to your road trip essentials list and you just might find yourself taking the long way to squeeze in a little extra listening time.

 Radiolab is almost as tough to describe as it is rewarding to listen to.
 Equal parts science, philosophy, politics, history, and humanity, the show is incredibly wide in scope and rich in heart.
 Hosts Jad Abumrad and Robert Krulwich employ investigative journalism and a warm narrative style to bring you all the scoop on topics that include plant intelligence, driverless cars, medical triage, the U.S. nuclear chain of command, and the history of football.
-Episodes are sometimes comprised entirely of one subject’s fascinating personal story, like that of a man who decided to start recording every moment of his life or a young woman who, on paper, can’t prove she exists.
 The hosts’ passion for every topic they cover is palpable and infectious.
 Because of the sheer vastness of the show’s topic pool, you can start pretty much anywhere you like, although truth be told, it only takes a couple of episodes before you find yourself scrolling back to the beginning for a complete listening.
 If you want a driving soundtrack that’s sure to spark conversation and will have you lost in an endless array of worlds you didn’t even know existed, Radiolab is a must-download.

 Sawbones: A Marital Tour of Misguided Medicine

 If you’ve ever spent more time than you’d care to admit watching those wild emergency room shows, Sawbones might be right up your alley.
 While it’s not filled with strange modern-day medical cases, it does take a deep dive into the annals of medical history, which is even weirder and more entertaining.
-Hosted by Dr. Sydnee McElroy and her husband, Justin, the show is addictively fascinating, quirkily entertaining, and bursting with personality.
-Every week, Dr. Sydnee lays out the strange and/or unsettling history of a medical procedure, condition, or phenomenon, while Justin acts as an irrepressible comedic foil pretending to understand science.
-The couple’s lighthearted ribbing of each other and early medical professionals — who came up with such wacky ideas as the four humors and drinking plague poo (you know, for science) — will have you wishing you could become best friends with them, travel back in time together, and put the show’s patron saint Pliny the Elder on blast.
-For all its silly overtones, the show is also impeccably researched and genuinely educational.
-The usual episode format is occasionally broken up by shows where Dr. Sydnee discusses pervasive medical myths and answers questions that you’ve almost certainly been afraid to ask your own family doc at some point.
-Start at the first episode and before you know it you’ll be a full addict.
+Hosted by Dr. Sydnee McElroy and her husband, Justin, the show is addictively fascinating and bursting with personality.
+Every week, Dr. Sydnee lays out the strange and/or unsettling history of a medical procedure, condition, or phenomenon, while Justin cracks jokes and pretends to understand science.
+The couple’s lighthearted ribbing of each other and early medical practitioners (who came up with ideas like drinking plague poo, you know, for science) will have you wishing you could become best friends with them, travel back in time together, and put the show’s patron saint Pliny the Elder on blast.
+For all its silly overtones, the show is impeccably researched and genuinely educational.
+Start at the first episode and before you know it, you’ll be a full addict.

 My Brother, My Brother and Me

-Sometimes the best cure for road trip boredom is pure, childlike giggling, which is exactly why we’re including My Brother, My Brother and Me on this list.
+Sometimes the only cure for road boredom is childlike euphoria, which is why we’re including MBMBaM on this list.
 Hosted by your eldest brother Justin McElroy, your middlest brother Travis McElroy, and your sweet little baby brother Griffin McElroy, the show is a wild ride into the goof-filled minds of three siblings who spend “roughly five-sixths of an hour each week” doling out advice they have absolutely no business giving.
-The format of the show is simple: They cull questions from the existential dumpster fire that is Yahoo Answers, mix in some listener questions submitted via email, and spend the next 50 or so minutes turning it all into a sweet brew of totally inactionable advice.
-The real charm of the show, though, are the wild tangents the three go on as their responses inevitably morph into rants, oversharing, parody songs, and displays of pop-culture-reference one-upmanship.
-You absolutely should start this show at the beginning, as the ever-evolving canon of ridiculous characters, scenarios, and reflections on Scott Bakula are too rich to miss any second of.
-Past episodes have included such wonders as a Lin-Manuel Miranda visit that culminates in a three-part harmony performance of “Fugue for Brotherhorns” (a parody song written by Miranda and set to the tune of Guys and Dolls’ “Fugue for Tinhorns”), “The McElroy Family Fun Hour Brought to You by Totino’s” (in which Griffin’s plan for a “pizza roll power hour” goes as well as you’d expect), and one episode where they give up on advice altogether and engage in an hour-long sharing sesh.
-The show just passed its 400th episode, so buckle in for a long, beautiful journey.
+The format of the show is simple: They cull questions from the existential dumpster fire that is Yahoo Answers, mix in some listener questions submitted via email, and spend the next 50 or so minutes turning it all into a sweet brew of totally unactionable advice.
+The real charm of the show, though, is the wild tangents the three go on as their responses inevitably morph into rants, oversharing, parody songs, and displays of pop-culture-reference one-upmanship.
+Starting this trip anywhere but the beginning would be a full sin, as the ever-evolving canon of characters, scenarios, and reflections on Scott Bakula are too rich to miss even one precious second of.
+Past episodes have included such wonders as the three brothers being completely pwned by Al Roker at the premier of Jimmy Buffet’s musical, “The McElroy Family Fun Hour Brought to You by Totino’s,” and so many Lin-Manual Miranda-related delights to list.
+The show has over 400 episodes, so buckle in for a long, beautiful journey.
 You might not get any actual advice from this advice-cast, but we promise you’ll be a better person for listening.

 The NoSleep Podcast

-Another surefire cure for road boredom is the sheer terror that accompanies listening to scary stories on a desolate highway in the middle of the night.
-The NoSleep Podcast is the perfect elixir of spookiness for anyone for whom horror stories are a guaranteed way to ward off sleepiness.
+Another surefire cure for road boredom is the sheer terror that comes from listening to scary stories on a desolate highway in the middle of the night.
+The NoSleep Podcast is the perfect elixir of spookiness for anyone for whom horror stories are a guaranteed ticket to sleeplessness.
 The show is hosted by David Cummings, whose dulcet tones are the only source of comfort in an otherwise unsettling experience.
 He’s joined by a pool of voice-acting talent that turns every tale into a mini audio-drama, complete with eerie music and atmospheric sound effects.
 Stories are pulled from the popular subreddit of the same name, along with direct submissions from amateur and seasoned horror writers.
 While creepiness is a constant theme, subjects range from paranormal events to monsters to tales of stalkers and shadowy figures.
-Each episode consists of five stories written, performed, and produced with a focus on sending shivers down your spine.
 The show is currently in its tenth season, so there’s plenty of content to make you regret that choice to drive through the night.

 Wait Wait … Don’t Tell Me!

 This weekly pod from radio masters NPR and WBEZ Chicago is a raucous, interactive show that mixes current events news with game-show style trivia.
-The show is staged and recorded in front of a live audience every week, and features a rotating panel of commentators and listeners who take on the role of contestants vying to become the week’s champion.
-In true game-show fashion, there are a variety of trivia challenges, including Bluff the Listener (in which contestants listen to three stories and choose which one is fake), Not My Job (in which celebrity guests are quizzed on subjects that are nowhere near their field of professional expertise), and, of course, a final Lightning round.
+The show is staged and recorded in front of a live audience and features a rotating panel of commentators and listeners who take on the role of contestants.
+There are a variety of trivia challenges, including Bluff the Listener (in which contestants listen to three stories and choose which one is fake), Not My Job (in which celebrity guests are quizzed on subjects that are nowhere near their field of professional expertise), and, of course, a final Lightning Round.
 Woven into the trivia games are genuine (but often hilarious) discussions of the week’s news, along with panel predictions on how news stories will eventually conclude.
 Panelists and guests range from journalists and authors to comedians and performers, including Drew Carey, Mike Birbiglia, Salmon Rushdie, Madeleine Albright, Neko Case, Hannibal Buress, and so many more.
-If you’re looking for a car-friendly game to replace worn-out standards like Punch Buggy and I Spy, Wait Wait is a perfect way to liven up a long haul.
+If you’re looking for a car-friendly game to replace worn-out standards like Punch Buggy and I Spy, Wait Wait! is a perfect way to liven up a long haul.

-While you’re packing up for this summer’s great adventure, be sure to add at least one of these fantastic podcasts to your list.
-Whether you’re looking to learn, laugh, be totally creeped out, or all of the above, these shows are sure to add an extra layer of enjoyment to your next road trip.
-And if you burn through all of these, you should check out the most entertaining fiction podcasts, our top overall picks for 2018, these productive podcasts to help get your life together, or The Manual’s own podcast.
+If you burn through all of these, you should check out the most entertaining fiction podcasts, our top overall picks for 2018, some spooky horror podcasts, a few educational history podcasts, these productive podcasts to help get your life together, podcasts to listen to at work, or The Manual’s own podcast.
 Need more suggestions?
 Here are some of our favorites for men’s fashion, craft beer, and true crime.